jiangfeng1124/ChemRxnExtractor/demo/backend/README.md

 ## Usage

-### Before starting the APIs, make sure that GROBID server is running, and ChemRxnExtraction checkpoints are put in the correct path, as defined in `.env`.
+Before starting the APIs, make sure that GROBID server is running, and ChemRxnExtraction checkpoints are placed in the correct paths defined in `.env`.

 ### Starting API
 This project uses Flask to implement its API and can be start using the follwing command: